Stained Glass Sundials: 16th & 17th Centuries (1500's & 1600's)

 Adornment: a time ribbon from 6am to 4 pm. a sun, laurel wreath framing.

-Mottos: "Sic Umbra Ducimur Umbra" (Like the shadow, we will be guided by the shadow)
+Mottos: "Sic Umbra Ducimur Umbra" (Like the Shadow, We will be Guided by the Shadow)

 Condition: unknown.
-Gnomon hole present
+Gnomon hole is present.

 Videotape Transcript of Dial 141 only: Here